Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    Matches `short_name` if left empty in the UI.
 It's unfortunately not possible to tell if this field is empty through the API."
    "created_utc","float","Unix timestamp of when the rule was created.
-Will always be a whole number."
+Always a whole number."

 |

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"
-   :escape: \

    "404","The subreddit specified could not be accessed."